Dancing Mindfulness Facilitator Training

 Please also note that APA-approved sponsors are accepted by many state boards, such as California BBS and major licensure boards within the state of Pennsylvania.
 In both of these cases, separate paperwork does not need to be filled out.
 Many state boards also accept out-of-state providers, which is why our Ohio approvals appear on every training.
 In some states, pre- or post-program approval forms must be sent, and you are responsible for checking into the rules of the licensure board in your state as to what is required.
 Please let the Institute for Creative Mindfulness know if you need support documentation in any way for these pre or post-program approval applications.

-Your Online Dancing Mindfulness Facilitator Training
+In-Person Dancing Mindfulness Facilitator Training

 Informed Consent & Code of Conduct